Mazharul419/Sad-Servers/Saskatoon .md

      admin@ip-172-31-27-155:/$ cut -d " " -f 1 home/admin/access.log

+2) Using awk command:

+To use the awk command the file needs to be concatenated using the cat command and piped into itc

 The result is a list of all the ip addresses by themselves

      83.149.9.216